-We find, as explained below, that the transfer of majority organizational control of Utilities, Inc. from Nuon Global Solutions USA, B.V. to Hydro Star, LLC. is in the public interest, and we approve it effective January 24, 2006.
-On May 14, 2005, the parties entered into the agreement for Hydro Star to purchase 100% of the stock in Utilities, Inc. from Nuon.
-The closing, which is contingent upon securing multiple regulatory approvals, is anticipated to occur in the first quarter of 2006.
-The application for transfer complies with the governing statute, section 367.071, Florida Statutes, and the requirements of Rule 25-30.037, Florida Administrative Code.
-Pursuant to Rule 25-9.044(1), Florida Administrative Code, the rates and charges approved for Utilities, Inc.'s Florida utility subsidiaries shall continue unchanged until we authorize a change in a subsequent proceeding.
+RECOMMENDATION: Yes, if the Commission approves staff's recommendation in issue 2, the transfer of majority organizational control of Utilities, Inc. from Nuon Global Solutions USA, B.V. to Hydro Star, LLC. is in the public interest and should be approved effective the date of the Commission's vote.
+Pursuant to Rule 25-9.044(1), Florida Administrative Code, the rates and charges approved for Utilities, Inc.'s Florida utility subsidiaries should be continued until authorized to change by the Commission in a subsequent proceeding.
+(Johnson, Rieger, Brown)